DevExpress/testcafe/CONTRIBUTING.md

 8. Write some code and commit your changes to the branch.

-    You can build TestCafe and launch it without running tests.
+    To build TestCafe and launch it without running tests, run:

     ```sh
     gulp build
-    node bin/testcafe.js [...args]
+    node bin/testcafe.js chrome ./tests
     ```

+    In this example, `chrome` is a [browser alias](./docs/articles/documentation/reference/command-line-interface.md#browser-list) and `./tests` is a path to the [directory with tests](./docs/articles/documentation/reference/command-line-interface.md#file-pathglob-pattern).
+You can use other [CLI arguments](./docs/articles/documentation/reference/command-line-interface.md) as needed.

+    > If you run into dependency errors during a build, check that you have appropriate versions of dependencies installed.
+Clone TestCafe repository into an empty directory (or delete the `node_modules` directory) and install the dependencies.

 9. Add regression tests to appropriate sections if you are fixing a bug.
 To find these sections, search for `Regression` in the code.